How to Choose the Right Lunch Box

 5. Will the lunchbox only be washed in the dishwasher?

 Something practical to think about.
-While most of the lunchboxes are top-rack dishwasher safe (see individual listings for care instructions), we do recommend those with seals in the lid be hand-washed to prolong the life of the seals.
-I personally do a handwash each night Monday-Thursday and then on a Friday I put it in the dishwasher (not on a boiling hot cycle though!).
-That way it gets a good wash once a week.
-If the dishwasher is the only option, perhaps a stainless steel lunch box is a good option for you.
+While most of the lunchboxes are top-rack dishwasher safe (see individual listings for care instructions), we do recommend those with silicone seals in the lid be hand-washed to prolong the life of the seals.
+If the dishwasher is the only option, perhaps a silicone lunchbox or stainless steel lunch box is a good option for you.

 Another thing to think about - some boxes are a single piece and some (Yumboxes and Bentgo) have a removeable tray so there are 2 parts to wash.
 Others (like Go Green and Bbox) can have the seals taken out to wash underneath them.